Maybelle Carter: Autoharp

 Mother Maybelle frequently found studio work with other artists to capture the fresh sound she had created.
 She recorded at least two songs with Johnnie & Jack and at least two with the Wilburn Brothers.
-The latter collaboration registered a top-ten hit (on which Maybelle Carter was not credited), "Go Away with Me".
+The latter collaboration registered a top-ten hit (to which Maybelle Carter was not credited), "Go Away with Me."
 She also played autoharp on Carl Smith's Sunday Down South gospel album.
 A similar pairing with Flatt & Scruggs led to the Songs of the Famous Carter Family album, on which Maybelle contributed mostly through her autoharp playing.
-In the 1960s Maybelle helped record an instructional record that was sold with an autoharp through a mail-order chain store.
+In the 1960s, Maybelle helped record an instructional record sold with an autoharp through a mail-order chain store.
 She contributed a demonstration of the instrument and a small amount of dialogue.

 Singing

-Mother Maybelle Carter added her voice to many records she made with the Original Carter Family, with her later group known as the Carter Sisters and Mother Maybelle (and later known as the Carter Family) and with other versions of the family group.
-She made many solo recordings featuring both her singing and playing.
-Finally she collaborated with a few other artists as a singer and musician.